guardino/hello-world/README.md

 # hello-world
-Traditional Hello World project
+Traditional Hello World project.
-Here is a another line of text
-And another
+Here is some more text.
+And some more.